Peter Handke

-In 1973, he won the Georg Büchner Prize, the most important literary prize for German-language literature, but in 1999, as a sign of protest against the NATO bombing of Yugoslavia, Handke returned the prize money to the German Academy for Language and Literature.
+In 1973, he won the Georg Büchner Prize, the most important literary prize for German-language literature.
+In 1999, as a protest against the NATO bombing of Yugoslavia, Handke returned the prize money to the German Academy for Language and Literature.
+Handke has drawn significant controversy for his public support of Serbian nationalism in the wake of the Yugoslav Wars.

 Life

 Early life and family

-Handke was born in Griffen, then in the German Reich's province Gau Carinthia.
+Handke was born in Griffen, then in the German Reich's Reichsgau Carinthia.
 His father, Erich Schönemann, was a bank clerk and German soldier whom Handke did not meet until adulthood.
 His mother Maria, a Carinthian Slovene, married Bruno Handke, a tram conductor and Wehrmacht soldier from Berlin, before Peter was born.
 The family lived in the Soviet-occupied Pankow district of Berlin from 1944 to 1948, where Maria Handke had two more children: Peter's half-sister and half-brother.
 Then the family moved to his mother's home town of Griffen.
 Peter experienced his stepfather as more and more violent due to alcoholism.

 In 1954, Handke was sent to the Catholic Marianum boys' boarding school at Tanzenberg Castle in Sankt Veit an der Glan.
 There, he published his first writing in the school newspaper, Fackel.
 In 1959, he moved to Klagenfurt, where he went to high school, and commenced law studies at the University of Graz in 1961.

 Handke's mother took her own life in 1971, reflected in his novel Wunschloses Unglück (A Sorrow Beyond Dreams).